PRP for Stretch Marks: Evaluating Treatment Effectiveness

 SELPHYL® has not been approved by the FDA for subcutaneous, submucous, or intradermal injections in aesthetic medicine, and the safety and effectiveness of SELPHYL® for these conditions have not been established.

 SELPHYL® is designed to be used for the safe and rapid preparation of autologous platelet-rich plasma (PRP) from a small sample of peripheral blood at the patient's point of care.
-The PRP is mixed with autograft and/or allograft bone prior to application to a bony defect to improve handling characteristics.
+The PRP is mixed with autograft and/or allograft bone prior to application to a boney defect to improve handling characteristics.

 As of the time of writing, SELPHYL® has no known serious, life-threatening, or fatal risks apart from the adverse reactions described above.